fry69/or-models/README.md

 ## Cache Management

-The tool automatically caches model data in `~/.cache/or-model-cli-deno/or-models.json` for 24 hours to improve performance and reduce API calls.
+The tool automatically caches model data in `~/.cache/or-models/models.json` for 24 hours to improve performance and reduce API calls.
 Use `--force-refresh` to bypass the cache when needed.

 ## Development

 ### Project Structure

-- `main.ts` - Main CLI application with all functionality
+- `or-models.ts` - Main CLI application with all functionality
 - `deno.json` - Deno configuration and dependencies
 - `deno.lock` - Dependency lock file